Break strategies compared: which method fits your workflow

 The 2021 update matters.
 Some users need 112 minutes, some need 52, and some need something in between.
 That range alone should make you skeptical of any method that prescribes one fixed interval for all people.

-Ultradian rhythms: strong concept, moderate evidence
+Ultradian rhythm breaks: strong concept, moderate evidence

 The intuition is appealing: work for 90 minutes (aligned with your natural energy cycle), take a 15-20 minute break, and you will feel more rested and productive than fighting against your biology.
 And that intuition might be right.
 But the evidence is more nuanced than the popularity would suggest.